 Our business involves collecting and retaining large volumes of internal and customer data, including credit card numbers and other personal information as our various information technology systems enter, process, summarize and report such data.
 We also maintain information about various aspects of our business operations as well as our employees.
 The integrity and protection of our customer, employee and company data is critical to our business.
 Our customers and employees expect that we will adequately protect their personal information.
 We are required by applicable laws to keep strictly confidential of the personal information that we collect, and to take adequate security measures to safeguard such information.
 Our current security measures and those of our third-party providers may not be adequate for the protection of our customer, employee or company data.
 For instance, we have been involved in a law suit where a customer alleged that we disclosed his personal information.
 We may face similar litigations in the future.
 In addition, computer hackers, foreign governments or cyber terrorists may attempt to penetrate our network security and our website.
-Unauthorized party, computer viruses, computer denial-of-service attacks, employee theft or misuse, breach of the security of the networks of our third-party providers, or other misconduct.
+Unauthorized access to our proprietary internal and customer data may be obtained through break-ins, sabotage, breach of our secure network by an unauthorized party, computer viruses, computer denial-of-service attacks, employee theft or misuse, breach of the security of the networks of our third-party providers, or other misconduct.
 Because the techniques used by computer programmers who may attempt to penetrate and sabotage our proprietary internal and customer data change frequently and may not be recognized until launched against a target, we may be unable to anticipate these techniques.
 It is also possible that unauthorized access to our proprietary internal and customer data may be obtained through inadequate use of security controls.
 The laws and regulations applicable to security and privacy are becoming increasingly important in China.
-Any theft, loss, fraudulent, unlawful use or disclosure of customer, employee or company data could harm our reputation or result in remedial and other costs
+Any theft, loss, fraudulent, unlawful use or disclosure of customer, employee or company data could harm our reputation or result in remedial and other costs, liabilities, fines or lawsuits.